-We calculate tariffs for the LOW load groups using a four step process.
+We calculate tariffs for the LOW load groups using a three-step process.

-1. We deduct from the LOW load group revenue requirement, the total fixed charge we can recover under the Low fixed charge regulations (\$0.15 per day).
+- 1. We deduct from the LOW load group revenue requirement; the total fixed charge we can recover under the Low fixed charge regulations (\$0.15 per day). - 2.
+We then calculate the LOW day night variable prices using the corresponding 015 load group variable charges, so that the total annual price for an average consumer (consuming 9000 kWh p.a.) in the LOW load groups, is not higher than an average consumer would pay in the corresponding 015 groups.

-- 2. We establish the remaining revenue requirement that we need to recover for the LOW load groups through variable charges. - 3.
-We then calculate the LOW day night variable prices using 'goal seek', so that the total annual price for an average consumer (consuming 9000 kWh p.a.) in the LOW load groups, is not higher than an average consumer would pay in alternative 015 groups. - 4.
-We allocate the excess LOW user revenue requirement that we cannot recover under regulation to remaining load groups.
+3. We allocate the excess LOW user revenue requirement that we cannot recover under regulation to remaining load groups.